 Traditional methods of collecting rent are not as convenient as online methods but they still work.
 It’s important to ensure you have documentation of payment in the event there’s ever a payment dispute with a tenant.

-Payment by check use to be the most popular method.
+Payment by check used to be the most popular method.
 If you choose to use this payment option, decide how tenants will submit payment.
-Can they send their payments to you by mail or is there a dropbox they can use?
+Can they send their payments to you by mail or is there a Dropbox they can use?